FIFA Women's World Cup

-The FIFA Women's World Cup is an international association football competition contested by the senior women's national teams of the members of Fédération Internationale de Football Association (FIFA), the sport's international governing body.
+The FIFA Women's World Cup is an international association football competition contested by the senior women's national teams of the members of the Fédération Internationale de Football Association (FIFA), the sport's international governing body.
 The competition has been held every four years and one year after the men's FIFA World Cup since 1991, when the inaugural tournament, then called the FIFA Women's World Championship, was held in China.

-Under the tournament's current format, national teams vie for 31 slots in a three-year qualification phase.
-The host nation's team is automatically entered as the 32nd slot.
-The tournament, called the World Cup Finals, is contested at venues within the host nation(s) over a period of about one month.
+Under the tournament's current format, national teams vie for the remaining 31 slots in a three-year qualification phase.
+The host nation's team is automatically entered as the first slot.
+The tournament, called the World Cup Finals, is contested at venues within the host nation(s) over about one month.

-The eight FIFA Women's World Cup tournaments have been won by four national teams.
-The United States have won four times, and are the current champions after winning it at the 2019 tournament in France.
-The other winners are Germany, with two titles, and Japan and Norway with one title each.
+The nine FIFA Women's World Cup tournaments have been won by five national teams.
+The United States have won four times.
+The other winners are Germany, with two titles, and Japan, Norway, and Spain with one title each.

-Six countries have hosted the Women's World Cup.
-China and the United States have each hosted the tournament twice, while Canada, France, Germany, and Sweden have each hosted it once.
+Eight countries have hosted the Women's World Cup.
+China and the United States have each hosted the tournament twice, while Australia, Canada, France, Germany, New Zealand, and Sweden have each hosted it once.

-Australia and New Zealand will host the competition in 2023, making it the first edition to be held in the Southern Hemisphere, the first Women's World Cup to be hosted by two countries, and the first FIFA senior competition for either men or women to be held across two confederations.
+The 2023 edition was hosted by Australia and New Zealand, making it the first edition to be held in the Southern Hemisphere, the first Women's World Cup to be hosted by two countries, as well as the first FIFA competition for either men or women to be held across two confederations.
+The 2027 edition will be hosted by Brazil, making it the first edition to be held in South America.

 Format

 Qualification

-Qualifying tournaments are held within the six FIFA continental zones (Africa, Asia, North and Central America and Caribbean, South America, Oceania, Europe), and are organised by their respective confederations: Confederation of African Football (CAF), Asian Football Confederation (AFC), Confederation of North, Central America, and Caribbean Association Football (CONCACAF), South American Football Confederation (CONMEBOL), Oceania Football Confederation (OFC), and Union of European Football Associations (UEFA).
+Qualifying tournaments are held within the six FIFA continental zones (Africa, Asia, North and Central America and Caribbean, South America, Oceania, Europe), and are organized by their respective confederations: Confederation of African Football (CAF), Asian Football Confederation (AFC), Confederation of North, Central America, and Caribbean Association Football (CONCACAF), South American Football Confederation (CONMEBOL), Oceania Football Confederation (OFC), and Union of European Football Associations (UEFA).
 For each tournament, FIFA decides beforehand the number of berths awarded to each of the continental zones, based on the relative strength of the confederations' teams.
 The hosts of the World Cup receive an automatic berth in the finals.
-With the exception of the UEFA, other confederations organise its qualification campaign throughout continental tournaments.
+Except for the UEFA, other confederations organize its qualification campaign throughout continental tournaments.
 Since the 2015 FIFA Women's World Cup, the number of finalists increased from 16 to 24 and now 32.
+Starting from the 2031 FIFA Women's World Cup, the number of finalists will once again increase from 32 to 48.

 Final tournament

-The final tournament has featured between 12 and 24 national teams competing over about one month in the host nation(s).
+The final tournament has featured between 12 and 32 (48 starting from 2031) national teams competing over about one month in the host nation(s).
 There are two stages: the group stage followed by the knockout stage.